nickav/myspace/data/posts/9001_memory_allocation.md

 ```

 The drawbacks to this approach should be obvious, but there are some good properties worth talking about:

-For one, you know exactly what your worst possible case scenario is and you can make sure your program runs smoothly at the limit.
-This has knock-on effects with algorithmic runtime complexity.
+1) You know exactly what your worst possible case scenario is and you can make sure your program runs smoothly at the limit.
+This has knock-on effects with algorithmic complexity.

-Another benefit is that you know if your program starts at all, then it already has enough memory to run.
+2) Another benefit is that you know if your program starts at all, then it definitely has enough memory to run.

 Depending on your usage, this memory can be stored in a few different places: the stack, the heap, or the data segment.
 In fact, the data segment is not any more special than program memory.